BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Scythe is honourable in their duties, and on becoming a deity, that role too.
 Taking part in both the beginning and end of a person's life, without fail.
 Always appearing looking clean and well groomed.

-The Raven Queen was once not a deity - only a royal immortal of the enduring ones.
+The Raven Queen was once not a deity - only a royal immortal of the Enduring Ones.
 Scythe's rise to deity instantly obliterated the previous, since long-forgotten god of death, and the other gods quickly and fearfully destroyed the secrets to the rites of ascension.
+Scythe protects The Fates - answering when the eldest Morta requests one life ends calling Scythe to collect the person's interconnected Spirit and Soul.

 During a person's life, Scythe usually appears as The Raven Queen - appearing in a white Oōruritē face mask, her onyx-black straight hair, and black robes in the company of black ravens.
 The silver Ankh unseen beneath the ropes.
 The figure has been know to scare people into better behaviours, warn of danger, or aid in stopping an Undead creature.